-STEP 4: Behavior Conference (K-8)
+STEP 4: Behavior Conference

-If a student receives TWO detentions or SIX demerits in one trimester, or if other serious or chronic behavior is observed in any grade level, a behavior conference will be called.
+If a student receives TWO detentions or SIX written warnings in one trimester, or if other serious or chronic behavior is observed in any grade level, a behavior conference will be called.
 There, the student, parents, teachers, and administration (when necessary) will write a behavior contract that will be in place for the remainder of the trimester.
 This contract will explain and define what future expectations and consequences should be and establish an action plan for what school staff, parents, and the student will do to ensure the student's future success.

-STEP 5: Disciplinary Hearing (K-8)
+STEP 5: Disciplinary Hearing

-If a student receives THREE detentions or NINE demerits in a trimester, or in cases of severe school policy violations, a formal disciplinary hearing with the principal will be called to potentially impose more severe consequences including suspension, removal from extracurricular activities, or barring from school events.
+If a student receives THREE detentions or NINE written warnings in a trimester, or in cases of severe school policy violations, a formal disciplinary hearing with the principal will be called to potentially impose more severe consequences including but not limited to suspension, removal from extracurricular activities, or barring from school events.
 Please see the section below on suspensions for a further explanation.

-GRADE 4-8 ACADEMIC POLICIES- Revised August 2023
+GRADE 4-8 ACADEMIC POLICIES- Revised July 2024